Moroccan-Israeli peace rapprochement: An (un)expected surprise? | DW | 11.12.2020

-Despite major migration waves from Morocco to Israel in the 1950s and 1960s, Morocco is still home to the largest remaining Jewish community in North Africa, while Jews with Moroccan heritage make up the largest minority group of Jewish immigrants in Israel with around 900,000.
+Despite major waves of migration from Morocco to Israel in the 1950s and 1960s, Morocco is still home to the largest remaining Jewish community in North Africa, while Jews with Moroccan heritage make up the largest minority group of Jewish immigrants in Israel, totaling around 900,000.

 Serge Berdugo, head of the Council of Israelite Communities of Morocco, highlighted in an interview with the World Jewish Congress that around 6,500 Jews still live in Morocco, while the Moroccan Jewish diaspora maintains close ties to the country.
 "Each year around 50,000 Moroccan Jews from abroad come to visit the country."